tmux-plugins/tmux-continuum/README.md

 #### Continuous saving

-Tmux environment will be saved at the interval of 15 minutes.
-All the saving happens in the background without the impact to your workflow.
+Tmux environment will be saved at an interval of 15 minutes.
+All the saving happens in the background without impact to your workflow.

 This action starts automatically when the plugin is installed.